kavgan/desmond/README.md

 Development
 ---------------------
-For development on Desmond make sure you run `rake desmond:migrate` to create Que's job table and `rake db:migrate` to run Desmond's migrations.
+For development on Desmond make sure you run `rake db:migrate` to create Que's job table and run Desmond's migrations.

 Running tests